chauhoang99/CoWFC/README.md

 # How to Build
 Note : This version of CoWFC is not compatible with the original dwc_network_server_emulator !

-First, you will need to be running on Ubuntu.
+First, you will need to be running on Ubuntu 14.04 or 16.04.
 Otherwise the [setup script](https://github.com/EnergyCube/cowfc_installer) will not run.
 Please run the following command below to get started:

 `mkdir /var/www ; cd /var/www && wget https://raw.githubusercontent.com/EnergyCube/cowfc_installer/master/cowfc.sh && chmod +x cowfc.sh && ./cowfc.sh`